 Also of interest is that Concrete has more people living here who work in computers and math than 95% of the places in the US.

-Concrete is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Concrete does not have a public transit system used by locals to get to and from work.

 The population of Concrete has a very low overall level of education: only 9.11% of people over 25 hold a 4-year college degree or higher.